joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/12/world/europe/ukraine-surrogate-mothers-babies.html?searchResultPosition=5

 **The White House approves $200 million in arms and equipment for Ukraine.**\
-`With the new arms package, which officials say includes Javelin antitank missiles and Stinger antiaircraft missiles, the Biden administration has sent Ukraine $1.2 billion in weapons in the past year.`\
+`With the new arms package, which officials say includes antitank and antiaircraft missiles, the Biden administration has sent Ukraine $1.2 billion in weapons in the past year.`\
 https://nytimes.com/2022/03/12/us/politics/biden-ukraine-weapons.html?searchResultPosition=6

 **With Bombings and a Funeral, the War Arrives in Ukraine’s West**\